Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 **Running Magic and Netgen**

-We must open Magic while specifiying the tech files provided in the PDK library.
+We must open Magic while specifying the tech files provided in the PDK library.
 This can be done using the following command.

 ![mag-cmd](Day2/2-3.png)